britram/draft-trammell-wire-image/draft-trammell-wire-image.md

 the wire image and behaviors which are not necessary for interoperability are not appropriate as invariants.

+Parts of a protocol's wire image not declared invariant but intended to be visible to devices on path should be protected against "accidental invariance": the deployment of on-path devices over time that make simplifying assumptions about the behavior of those parts of the wire image, making new behaviors not meeting those assumptions difficult to deploy.
+Integrity-protected wire images should prove to be less prone to accidental invariance than those without any protection, but approaches such as those discussed in {{?USE-IT=I-D.thomson-use-it-or-lose-it}} may be useful in further preventing accidental invariance even in this case.

 ### Trustworthiness of Engineered Signals